Sippinnrippin/Watson/README.md

 # Watson

 Blazing fast OSINT tool for finding usernames and emails across 400+ social networks.
 Built in Rust with concurrent requests, proxy/Tor support, and multiple output formats.
-Special thanks to the devs over at https://github.com/sherlock-project/sherlock for their site data and inspiration!
+Special thanks to the devs over at https://github.com/sherlock-project/sherlock for their inspiration!

 ## Overview